younggyuchun/on-demand-image-manipulation-webapp/README.md

 - http://www.graphicsmagick.org/formats.html

 ### Features (currently)
-- resize a image including animated GIFs
+- resize an image including animated GIFs
-- optimize a image quality
+- optimize aan image quality

 ### Features (coming soon)
-- fetch a image from remote locations
+- fetch an image from remote locations
-- composite a image
+- composite an image
-- convert a image format
+- convert an image format
-- a image padding
+- an image padding
-- a image transformation(rotate, crop, flip)
+- an image transformation(rotate, crop, flip)

 ### Image processing installation
 - To use this on-demand a image manipulate app, GraphicsMagick 1.3.2.1 must be installed on Linux or Windows.